ACCESS-NRI/CMIP7-Hackathon/docs/VSCode_setup_guide.md

-# Getting started guide for Visual Studio Code
+# Getting started guide for Visual Studio Code (VS Code)
-<p>This is an introductory guide to setting up and using Microsoft Visual Studio Code to interact with Gadi and run ESMValTool recipes for the ACCESS-NRI CMIP7-Hackathon.</p>
+<p>This is an introductory guide to setting up and using Microsoft Visual Studio Code (often referred to as VS Code) to interact with Gadi and run ESMValTool recipes for the ACCESS-NRI CMIP7-Hackathon.</p>

 ## Quick-links to sections
 - [0.
 Pre-Workshop preparation](https://github.com/ACCESS-NRI/CMIP7-Hackathon/blob/main/docs/VSCode_setup_guide.md#0-pre-workshop-preparation)